 Healthy personal relationships can have a positive impact on your overall physical health and your emotional wellness.
-At Columbia Internal Medicine in Castleton, New York, serving East Greenbush and surrounding areas, Padma Sripada, MD, a board-certified internal medicine specialist, provides comprehensive health care that goes beyond conventional medicine.
+At Columbia Internal Medicine in Castleton, New York, serving East Greenbush, Valatie, and surrounding areas, Padma Sripada, MD, a board-certified internal medicine specialist, provides comprehensive health care that goes beyond conventional medicine.
 Dr. Sripada treats you as a whole, including taking into consideration how relationships affect your health.
 Find out if you have healthy relationships in your life, or if negative ones are impacting your well-being.
 Call the office to schedule.

 An abundance of scientific evidence indicates that healthy social relationships have a significant impact on your health and wellness.
 In fact, studies consistently show that people with the lowest level of involvement in social relationships are more likely to die than those with higher involvement.
 A lack of healthy social relationships can increase your risk of a variety of health problems, including cardiovascular disease, high blood pressure, and atherosclerosis, to name a few.

 On the other side of the spectrum, healthy relationships often promote less stress, better healing after illness and injury, and healthier behaviors, such as exercising more and eating a healthier diet.
 People in healthy relationships often feel a sense of purpose, feelings of being needed, and feeling good that they’re contributing to something bigger than just themselves.
 Research suggests that being part of healthy relationships can help you live a longer, healthier life.

 The benefits of positive relationships are numerous.
 Friendships, intimate relationships, and familial relationships all have the potential to improve health.
 Studies show that healthy relationships lead to:

 Additionally, having healthy relationships in your life helps meet your inherent desire to be close to other people — to connect and build lasting friendships.